joshgrant/Center/README.md

 A source and a sink are essentially infinite stocks that any system can use.
 Input from a source and output to a sink are limitless.
 They are essential when creating systems from scratch.
 Otherwise, systems would have no way to "start" because no resources could exist.

+Source & sink exist as valid stocks for every system throughout the program.

 ## Utility Components

 Utility components are small pieces of the puzzle that tie everything together.
 They are generally simple data structures that the user can create to describe whatever system they have in mind.

 ### Condition

 A condition is just an equation that checks the value of a stock (and can also be used in search).
-This generally is in the form of basic operators: `>` `=` `<`.
-It takes an input and produces a `boolean` if the input satisfies the equation.
-Conditions are used most heavily with events to determine when the event should fire.
+This generally is in the form of basic equality operators: `>`, `=`, `<`, `>=`, `<=`.
+Conditions take an input and produce a `boolean` if the input satisfies the equation.
+Conditions are used most heavily with events to determine if the event should fire.

 Conditions can also be nested, i.e all sub-conditions must be true to satisfy the parent condition.
-Conditions also have

-#### Conversion
+### Conversion

-Flows can use a conversion if types aren't interchangable (usually ratio-based)
-* For example, I can convert BTC to USD even though they aren't the same type
-* The ratio of BTC to USD determines how a conversion works
-* Conversions can be one-way or reversible
+Conversions are used by flows if the flow's stocks don't have the same type.
+For example, one stock can be `BTC`, the flow can be `Sell`, and the final stock can be `USD`.
+Because BTC and USD aren't exchangable 1:1, the conversion contains the ratio between the two types.
+Conversions are reversible by default, but some aren't (for example you can't turn a cake back into eggs and flour).

-* Conversions can have a loss-function (advanced feature) which reduces the amount transferred in the flow
+Conversions can also have a loss-function (for example, buy/sell fees) which reduces the amount of material transferred in the flow.

-#### Dimensions
+### Dimensions

-Dimensions are simply an axis of measurement, like a number line

-A more complex system has more dimensions
+Dimensions (or "types") represent the number-line that stocks can exist on - in fact stocks require dimensions.
+A dimension such as "money" is distinct from another dimension such as "number of jellybeans".
+Because dimensions don't have limits, it's the responsibility of stocks to set the system boundaries with maximum and minimum values.

+Dimensions give the program the knowledge it needs to be able to exchange stocks of the same type.
+Dimensions work hand-in-hand with conversions to allow for exchanging stocks of different types.

-#### States
+### States

-States are just named ranges (these are along the temperature dimension):
+States are just user-named ranges (these are along the temperature dimension):

 For example, temperature can be
 * freezing
     * -infinity ..< 0°C
 * cold
     * 0°C ..< 15°C
 * mild
     * 15°C ..< 24°C
 * hot
     * 24°C ..< 32°C
 * sweltering
     * 32°C ..< 45°C
 * fatal
     * 45°C ..< +infinity

 Of course, states are just a useful abstraction and can be quite different from one user to another.

-It's valid for me to also name similar states:
+It's valid to also name similar states (ignoring plasma):
 * solid
     * -infinity ..< 0°C
 * liquid
     * 0°C ..< 100°C
 * gas
-* 100°C ..< +infinity (ignoring plasma)
+    * 100°C ..< +infinity

-In essence, creating states is arbitrary.
-It's useful, however, because state changes can trigger events as well as give a more clear view into the system.
+The user can create states to reduce cognitive load (dealing with words rather than numbers) as well as setting "ideal states" that stocks can work towards.
+State changes can also trigger events.
+Of course, states are a useful, but optional feature.

 ----

 Let's take a concrete example and see how the concepts apply:

 ## Cafeteria:

+This is a really simple and boring example but perhaps it puts some of the ideas into context.

 ### Goal: